New York ACTUALLY HAS 12 SEASONS

 Methodology

-This part is more feeling than science.
+This is more art than science.

 Winter